Open-Source-Armada/OSA-Yith-Mk5/README.md

 Pilots should switch from jousting to orbiting when either a dangerous target needs to be distracted from teammates, or when a hostile ship becomes damaged and is vulnerable to being finished by volume fire.

-For live combat, the Yith is a more appealing base for a standard fleet, due the the high cost of railgun ships, mat cost is more adjustable all the way down to t1/t2, and the laser/auto offers a base to build a cheap fighter that can be built in mass.
+For live combat, the Yith is a more appealing base for a standard fleet, due the the high cost of railgun ships, mat cost is more adjustable and offers a base to build a cheap fighter that can be built in mass.

 Here is a link to Scipion's view including our fight vs Ace Tech. https://youtu.be/R-IGqqT3Xdk